Contribution to age care costs

 The Maximum Permissible Interest Rate

 This higher rate of interest is called the Maximum Permissible Interest Rate (or MPIR).
 This amount is reviewed by the Australia Government per quarter.
-As of September 2024, the Maximum Permissible Interest Rate sits at 8.38%.
-This rate kicks in from the day after you should have been refunded your refundable deposit balance and it acts as an incentive.
+As of 20th March 2025, the Maximum Permissible Interest Rate sits at 8.42%.
+This rate kicks in from the day after you should have been refunded your refundable deposit balance and it acts as an incentive for providers to pay the refund on time.

 The MPIR is fixed the day you sign your agreement with the aged care home it does not change over time.